Jacques Necker: Second term as Controller-General

 The Necker family returned to the Paris region, supposing they were present at the wedding of their only daughter Germaine in January 1786.
 The impending national bankruptcy of France caused Calonne to convene an Assembly of notables under the elimination of parlements in order to enforce tax reforms.
 It had not met since 1626.
 One could not issue new loans without the Parlements' approval.
 In his speech, Calonne expressed doubts about Necker's statistics in the Compte rendu.
 According to him, they were false and misleading, as the state revenues had been revised upwards.
 For Calonne, the French deficit was caused by Necker, who had not raised the taxes.
 However, Calonne got involved in several financial scandals regarding the "Calonne Company" and was dismissed by the king on 8 April 1787.
 On 11 April, Necker replied on the charges made by Calonne.
 Two days later Louis XVI banished Necker by a lettre de cachet for his very public exchange of pamphlets.

 After two months, Necker was allowed to return to Paris.
 Necker published his Nouveaux éclaircissement sur le compte rendu.
 Also Louis Philippe II, Duke of Orléans and his secretary Charles-Louis Ducrest came up with proposals.
 The next minister of finance Loménie de Brienne resigned within fifteen months.
 On 24 August 1788; the king allowed him an enormous pension.

 On 25 or 26 August, Necker was called back to office accompanied by fireworks.
 According to John Hardman, Marie-Antoinette helped to organise Necker's return to power.
 This time he insisted on the title of Controller-General of Finances and access to the royal council.

 Necker was appointed as Chief minister of France.
 He revoked the order of 16 August requiring bondholders to accept paper instead of money; government bonds rose 30% on the market.

-On 7 September 1788, Paris was looking at famine, and Necker suspended the exportation of corn, purchased seventy million livres of wheat, and publicly reposted the decree of the King's Council of 23 April 1789 allowing police to inspect granaries and private inventories of grain, but none of these efforts could solve the problem.
+In September 1788, Paris was on the verge of famine.
+Necker suspended the exportation of corn, purchased seventy million livres of wheat, and publicly reposted the decree of the King's Council of 23 April 1789 allowing police to inspect granaries and private inventories of grain, but none of these efforts could solve the problem.
 In 1788, insurrections broke out in Brittany, and Necker was sacked again.
 In a letter to Florimond Claude, Comte de Mercy-Argenteau, Marie-Antoinette took personal credit for forcing the king's hand on this matter.
 She believed that Necker would lessen the King's authority and wrote "the moment is pressing.
 It is very essential that Necker should accept."